mk590901/door_simulation_on_toit/README.md

 ## Class State
 The class contains a container of objects of type Transition.
 Each state corresponds to a set of transitions from this state to other states under the influence of events.

+## Class Transition
+The object of the Transition class contains a pair: state to which to transition, and an object with the ITransition interface, the 'execute'' method to be called on the transition.

+## Class Trans.
+This class describes the transition of the state machine from the current state to another under the influence of some event.
+In the constructor of the State class, the elements of the Trans object are converted into container of transitions.

+## Interface ITransition.
+The 'execute' function without parameters.
+Parameters or additional attributes for 'execute' function can be in the class that implements the interface.